UMassCDS/IHOP-Reddit/README.md

 ```
 Run `python app.py --config config.json` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.
 You can also run using the `--debug` flag to have the application dynamically relaunch on code changes.

 The committed `config.json` is configured to load in the best models for each month over a year, from April 2021 through March 2022.
 To pull the models, run `dvc pull community2vec_models`, assuming you have access to the `s3://ihopmeag` bucket on AWS.
-See more details on DVC below.
+See more details on DVC above.

+# Citation
+If you use this code, please cite: https://arxiv.org/abs/2309.14259

 # Known Issues
 - Spark can't read the origial zst compressed files from Pushshift, due to the window size being larger than 27 and I didn't know how to change the Spark/Hadoop settings to fix this (see note in [zstd man page](https://manpages.debian.org/unstable/zstd/zstd.1.en.html) and [Stackoverflow: Read zst to pandas](https://stackoverflow.com/questions/61067762/how-to-extract-zst-files-into-a-pandas-dataframe))).
 Moreover, if you try to read in large .zst files in Spark, you are limited by memory and if there's not enough, the dataframe just gets filled with `null`.
 The workaround is re-compress the file as a bzip2 before running `ihop.import_data.py`.
 This takes a long time, but is simple on the command line and `scripts/export_c2v.sh` is provided as a wrapper for the import.